 Salazar v.
 McDonald’s Corp., No. 14-CV-02096-RS (MEJ), 2016 WL 736213, at *2 (N.D.
 Cal.
 Feb.
 25, 2016).

-Ann Motl is an associate in the Twin Cities office of Fish & Richardson.
-Prior to joining Fish, she served as a Judicial Law Clerk for the Honorable Hildy Bowbeer of the United States District Court for the District of Minnesota.
+Ann Motl is a patent litigation associate in the Minneapolis office of Fish & Richardson.
+Prior to joining Fish, she served as a Judicial Law Clerk for a two-year term for Magistrate Judge Hildy Bowbeer of the United States District Court for the District of Minnesota.
+With her engineering background and clerkship experience, she...